 As an epilogue to this post, we also like to share with you our view and opinion on how the drone sector can be helped by offering openness and being connected.
 Both of which we feel very passionate about.

-In an ever evolving world software creators have realized that applications have to work together to get user or customer needs solved and expectations fulfilled as good as possible.
+In an ever evolving world software creators have realised that applications have to work together to get user or customer needs solved and expectations fulfilled as good as possible.
 It is impossible to offer everything a user needs in one solution.
 Convenience becomes a commodity.
 Automation an evidence.
 The convenience and ease that automation brings is being made possible by smart connections.
 Connections are made possible by communication protocols.

 We as humans use natural language to communicate.
 That's even possible for software systems these days, but in the last decades people behind software platforms have used APIs (Application programming interfaces) to allow systems to communicate with one another.
 Nowadays all systems have some sort of API to allow to integrate data and features from one application to another.
 Droneguide Pro has not.